What Bad Credit Score Means for Your Business?

 Denied Loan Applications

 These scores show your creditworthiness to lenders.
 Lenders will likely perceive you as a risky borrower when you have a low business score.
-Since negative credit signifies that you’re struggling to manage your finances, lenders will be more cautious in approving your loan.
+Since adverse credit signifies that you’re struggling to manage your finances, lenders will be more cautious in approving your loan.
 There’s a higher chance that your application for a business loan will be rejected.

 Higher Interest Rates